WPManageNinja/paymattic-docs/docs/integrations/how-to-integrate-activecampaign-in-wordpress-with-paymattic.md

 category: "Integrations"
 ---

+# How to Integrate ActiveCampaign in WordPress with Paymattic?

 [Paymattic](https://paymattic.com/) integrates with [ActiveCampaign](https://www.activecampaign.com/), a marketing automation tool that helps you collect customer information and automatically add it to your ActiveCampaign list.
 This article will guide you through integrating **ActiveCampaign** with **Paymattic** on your **WordPress** site.

 :::warning